AlessandroCaula/fullstack_open/part4/README.md

 ### Exercise 4.8 - 4.12

 __Warning__: If you find yourself using async/await and _then_ methods in the same code, it is almost guaranteed that you are doing something wrong.
 Use one or the other and don't mix the two.

+#### 4.8: Blog List Tests, step 1

+Use the SuperTest library for writing a test that makes an HTTP GET request to the _/api/blogs_ URL.
+Verify that the blog list application returns the correct amount of blog posts in the JSON format.

+Once the test is finished, refactor the route handler to use the async/await syntax instead of promises.

+Notice that you will have to make similar changes to the code that were made [in the material](#test-environment), like defining the test environment so that you can write tests that use separate databases.

+NB: when you are writing your tests __it is better to not execute them all__, only execute the ones you are working on.
+Read more about this [here](#running-tests-one-by-one).